 Table A-4 provides a five-year record of assessed valuations of taxable property within the City.
 The property tax rate is comprised of two components: (1) the 1.0% countywide portion permitted by Proposition 13, and (2) all voter-approved overrides which fund debt service for general obligation indebtedness.
 The total tax rate shown in Table A-4 includes taxes assessed on behalf of the San Francisco Unified School District, San Francisco Community College District, Bay Area Air Quality Management District, and Bay Area Rapid Transit (BART) District, all of which are legally separate entities from the City.
-See also Table A-10 "Statement of Direct and Overlapping Bonded"
+See also Table A-10 "Statement of Direct and Overlapping Bonded Debt" below.

-Debt" below.
 Additionally, a portion of property taxes collected within the City is allocated to the San Francisco Redevelopment Agency.

-Total assessed value has increased on average by 6.3% per year since fiscal year 2001-02; however, between fiscal years 2004-05 and fiscal year 2005-06, the increase was 6.7%.
-Property tax delinquencies based on the weighted average of the secured and unsecured delinquency rates have averaged 1.6% over the four years ended in fiscal year 2003-04.
+Total assessed value has increased on average by 7.6% per year since fiscal year 2000-01; however, in fiscal year 2004-05, the increase was 6.6%.
+Property tax delinquencies based on the weighted average of the secured and unsecured delinquency rates have averaged 1.6% over the four years ending in fiscal year 2003-04.